Homodyne nonclassical area as a nonclassicality indicator: Nonclassical area for a single-mode field

 For the state $\ket{n,\xi}$, the standard deviation in the measurement of the homodyne quadrature operator is obtained as

-Substituting equation (\ref{std_sqfock}) in equation (\ref{Nonclassical_Area}), the effective area spanned by the optical tomogram of the squeezed Fock state $\ket{n,\xi}$ is found to be
+Substituting equation~(\ref{std_sqfock}) in equation~(\ref{Nonclassical_Area}), the effective area spanned by the optical tomogram of the squeezed Fock state $\ket{n,\xi}$ is found to be

-It is the product of the effective area spanned by the optical tomogram of the Fock state $\ket{n}$ and that corresponds to a squeezed state $\ket{\xi}$, scaled down by a factor of $\sqrt{2}\pi$.
+It is the product of the effective area spanned by the optical tomogram of the Fock state $\ket{n}$ and that corresponds to a squeezed vacuum state $\ket{\xi}$, scaled down by a factor of $\sqrt{2}\,\pi$.
 That is,

-The degree of nonclassicality of the state $\ket{n,\xi}$ is then becomes $\sigma \left(\ket{n,\xi}\right)-\sqrt{2}\pi$.
-Variation of nonclassical area spanned by the optical tomogram of the squeezed Fock states $\ket{n,\xi}$ with $n=1$ (dashed line), $5$ (dotted line), $10$ (dash-dot line), are shown in figure \ref{fig_sq_vac}.
-In general, the nonclassical area of the squeezed Fock state $\ket{n,\xi}$ increases monotonically with increase in the parameter $r$ for all values of $n$.
+The degree of nonclassicality of the state $\ket{n,\xi}$ then becomes $\sigma \left(\ket{n,\xi}\right)-\sqrt{2}\,\pi$.
+Variation of the nonclassical area spanned by the optical tomogram of the squeezed Fock states $\ket{n,\xi}$ with $n=1$ (dashed line), $5$ (dotted line), $10$ (dash-dot line), are shown in figure~\ref{fig_sq_vac}.
+In general, the nonclassical area of the squeezed Fock state $\ket{n,\xi}$ increases monotonically the parameter $r$ for all values of $n$.
 Figure \ref{fig_sq_vac} also shows that, in the limit $r\rightarrow0$, the nonclassical area of the state $\ket{n,\xi}$ gives the value corresponding to the Fock state $\ket{n}$.
-It is worth to note that the nonclassicality of the state is independent of the value of $\delta$.
+It is worth noting that the nonclassicality of the state is independent of the value of $\delta$.